The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Future Complementary Observations

-Stellar diameters and limb-darkening laws have been determined interferometrically for many stars, both giants and main sequence stars \citep[e.g.,][]{Nordgren1999,DiFolco2004,Boyajian2012,Boyajian2013,Mann2015}.
+Stellar diameters and limb-darkening laws have been determined interferometrically for many stars, both F to M subgiants and giants and A to M nearby main-sequence stars \citep[e.g.,][]{Nordgren1999,DiFolco2004,Boyajian2012,Boyajian2012_KM,Boyajian2013,Mann2015}.
+Interferometric measurements of stellar diameters have enabled the calibration of surface--brightness relations of dwarfs, subgiants, giants, and more \citep{Kervella2004_cepheids, Kervella2004_dwarfs, Kervella2008}.
 Diameter measurements have also been carried out for exoplanet host stars \citep[see, e.g.,][]{Baines2008, Baines2009, Bazot2011, Crida2018, White2018}.
 These observations have shown the necessity of having sufficiently long baselines for accurately resolving targets with small angular diameters.
 Additionally, one has to take great care when selecting the calibration stars.
 Calibration stars are ideally nearby on the sky, of similar spectral type, single, and unresolved by the interferometer.
 Instrumentation developments that are ideally suited for studying smaller exoplanet host stars include VISION at NPOI \citep{Garcia2016,vanBelle2020} and SPICA at the CHARA Array \citep{tenBrummelaar2005, Pannetier2020}.
 With instruments working in the visible wavelength range and with the long baselines of 432\,m and 330\,m, respectively, NPOI and the CHARA Array are ideal facilities for studying fundamental stellar parameters of the exoplanet host stars in the future.